Interstitial lung disease

 Imaging tests

-• Computerized tomography (CT) scan.
-This imaging test is key to, and sometimes the first step in, the diagnosis of interstitial lung disease.
-CT scanners use a computer to combine X-ray images taken from many different angles to produce cross-sectional images of internal structures.
-A high-resolution CT scan can be particularly helpful in determining the extent of lung damage caused by interstitial lung disease.
-It can show details of the fibrosis, which can be helpful in narrowing down the diagnosis and in guiding treatment decisions.
+• Computerized tomography, also called a CT scan.
+This imaging test is key to the diagnosis of interstitial lung disease.
+It's sometimes the first test in the diagnosis.
+CT scanners produce 3D images of internal structures.
+A high-resolution CT scan can be especially helpful in figuring out how much lung damage there is.
+It can show details of the fibrosis, which can help narrow the diagnosis and guide treatment decisions.

 • Echocardiogram.
-A sonogram for the heart, an echocardiogram uses sound waves to visualize the heart.
-It can produce still images of your heart's structures, as well as videos that show how your heart is functioning.
-This test can evaluate the amount of pressure occurring in the right side of your heart.
+An echocardiogram uses sound waves to visualize the heart.
+It can create still images of your heart's structures and videos that show how your heart is working.
+This test can measure the amount of pressure in the right side of your heart.

 Pulmonary function tests

 • Spirometry and diffusion capacity.
-This test requires you to exhale quickly and forcefully through a tube connected to a machine that measures how much air your lungs can hold, and how quickly you can move air out of your lungs.
-It also measures how easily oxygen can move from the lungs into the bloodstream.
+This test requires you to breathe out quickly and forcefully through a tube connected to a machine.
+The machine measures how much air your lungs can hold and how quickly you can move air out of your lungs.
+It also measures how easily oxygen can move from your lungs into your bloodstream.

 • Oximetry.
-This simple test uses a small device placed on one of your fingers to measure the oxygen saturation in your blood.
-It may be done at rest or with activity to monitor the course and severity of lung disease.
+A small device is placed on one of your fingers to measure the oxygen level in your blood.
+This test may be done at rest or with activity to monitor the course of the lung disease and figure out how serious it is.

 Lung tissue analysis

-Often, pulmonary fibrosis can be definitively diagnosed only by examining a small amount of lung tissue (biopsy) in a laboratory.
+Sometimes interstitial lung diseases can be diagnosed only by looking at a small amount of lung tissue in a lab — what's known as a biopsy.

 • Bronchoscopy.
-In this procedure, your doctor removes very small tissue samples — generally no larger than the head of a pin — using a small, flexible tube (bronchoscope) that's passed through your mouth or nose into your lungs.
-The risks of bronchoscopy are generally minor — most often a temporary sore throat and hoarseness from the bronchoscope — but the tissue samples are sometimes too small for an accurate diagnosis.
+In this procedure, your healthcare professional removes very small tissue samples — generally no larger than the head of a pin.
+This is done by using a small, flexible tube, also known as a bronchoscope, that's passed through your mouth or nose into your lungs.
+The risks of bronchoscopy are generally minor, namely a sore throat for a limited time and hoarseness from the bronchoscope.
+But the tissue samples are sometimes too small to make a diagnosis.

 • Bronchoalveolar lavage.
-In this procedure, your doctor injects about a tablespoon of salt water through a bronchoscope into a section of your lung, and then immediately suctions it out.
-The solution that's withdrawn contains cells from your air sacs.
-Although bronchoalveolar lavage samples a larger area of the lung than other procedures do, it may not provide enough information to diagnose pulmonary fibrosis.
+In this procedure, your doctor injects about a tablespoon of sterile salt water through a bronchoscope into a section of your lung and then suctions it out right away.
+The solution that's removed contains cells from your air sacs.
+Although bronchoalveolar lavage samples a larger area of the lung than other procedures do, it may not give enough information to find out what's causing pulmonary fibrosis.

 • Surgical biopsy.
-Although this is a more invasive procedure with potential complications, it's often the only way to obtain a large enough tissue sample to make an accurate diagnosis.
-While you are under general anesthesia, surgical instruments and a small camera are inserted through two or three small incisions between your ribs.
-The camera allows your surgeon to view your lungs on a video monitor while removing tissue samples from your lungs.
+Although this is a more invasive procedure with potential complications, it's often the only way to get a large enough tissue sample to make the correct diagnosis.
+General anesthesia is used for this test.
+Surgical instruments and a small camera are inserted through one or more small incisions between the ribs.
+The camera allows a surgeon to view the lungs on a video monitor while removing tissue samples from the lungs.

 Person using a spirometer